Average gradient: 6.3%

 From the Great Alpine Road turn-off, it is 70km to Bright and a further 10km to the Tawonga Gap Road (C536) turn-off in Germantown.
 At the other end and the beginning of this climb, the Tawonga Gap Road is only 4km north-west of the Mt.
 Beauty township.

 The ascent of the Tawonga Gap from the Mt.
 Beauty side is just one of many terrific climbs in the area.
 If you are staying in Mt.
 Beauty, the ascent of Falls Creek is an absolute must, including the amazingly scenic approach from Mt.
 Beauty to Bogong.
 If you are staying in Bright or in the surrounding towns, the ascent of the Tawonga Gap from the west is also a very rewarding climb.

-If you are inclined to race against the clock on climbs such as these, Cycle2Max is your friend.
-To post your time for this particular climb and see how you compare to others within the Victorian cycling community, please click here.
-A Strava segment for this climb can be found here.
+If you are inclined to race against the clock on climbs such as these, check out the Strava segment for this climb here.